hssb-racers/racers-ledger/README.md

 ## Updating

-To update to a new RACErs Ledger version, navigate to [the releases tab](https://git.sariya.dev/sariya/racers-ledger/releases), download the `.zip` from the latest release, and drag the entire folder into your BepInEx plugins path, overwriting any conflicts.
+To update to a new RACErs Ledger version, navigate to [the latest release](https://github.com/hssb-racers/racers-ledger/releases/latest), download the `.zip` and drag the entire folder into your BepInEx plugins path (like you did during installation), overwriting any conflicts.
 If Hardspace: Shipbreaker is already running, you will need to close it to be able to overwrite the file.

 ## Un-installation